The code is based on previous work carried out at Delft

 and their co-workers is greatly acknowledged.

-PHT3D has been incorporated into the PMWIN pre/postprocessing package
+PHT3D has been incorporated into various GUIs and pre/post processing tools

 PHT3D has been tested for benchmark problems from the